coala/projects/data/projects/aspects.md

 possible to define aspects.
 Also, bears can already return results which are properly annotated with aspects.

-Requirements

-The participant should have one patch to any bear accepted.
-The participant should have understanding of cEP-0005.
-The proposal should contain bears which are planned to be addressed and a rough draft on which aspects will be needed and how they will be implemented.

 #### Milestones

 ##### GSOC 2017 CODING STARTS